By Nancy Armitage

 1083 5th Ave.
 NYC, NY (3 or 4 story “townhouse” in NYC) (National Academy Museum)

-Atayala Castle, South Carolina (Moorish style 1-story castle with a center tower on the beach with many servants & many rooms.
-Archer & Ana (the sculptress) Huntington his second wife enjoyed time there.
+Atayala Castle, South Carolina (Moorish style 1-story castle with a center tower on the beach with many servants & many rooms; with a art sculpture studio for Anna.
+Archer & Anna (the sculptress) Huntington, his second wife enjoyed time there.
 Location closed to Brookgreen Gardens.

 Brookgreen Gardens South Carolina, with gardens & large sculpture garden created by Anna Huntington & other artists